Building GStreamer from git

 If for any reason you want to bypass these flags and you are certain it's the right thing to do, you can run:

-to clear the
+to clear these error checking

 The results of the search are